Gastrointestinal Complications (PDQ®): Supportive care - Patient Information [NCI] - Diarrhea

-- Some fruit juices.
+- Certain fruit juices.

-For mild diarrhea, a diet of bananas, rice, apples, and toast (the BRAT diet) may decrease the frequency of stools.
-Patients should be encouraged to drink up to 3 quarts of clear fluids per day including water, sports drinks, broth, weak decaffeinated tea, caffeine-free soft drinks, clear juices, and gelatin.
-For severe diarrhea, the patient may need intravenous fluids or other forms of intravenous nutrition.
+- Drinking more clear liquids may help decrease diarrhea.
+It is best to drink up to 3 quarts of clear fluids a day.
+These include water, sports drinks, broth, weak decaffeinated tea, caffeine-free soft drinks, clear juices, and gelatin.
+For severe diarrhea, the patient may need intravenous (IV) fluids or other forms of IV nutrition.
 (See the Diarrhea section in the PDQ summary on Nutrition in Cancer Care for more information.)

 - Diarrhea caused by graft-versus-host-disease (GVHD) is often treated with a special diet.
 Some patients may need long-term treatment and diet management.